-All members of the Benedictine University (the "University") community and visitors are responsible for reporting crimes on or near campus.
-This, in turn, makes everyone a Campus Security Authority (CSA).
-A CSA will report the crime to a designated CSA who is responsible for completing the Incident Report which goes to the University Police.
+Select members of the Benedictine University (the "University") community are responsible for reporting crimes on or near campus that are reported to them.
+These select members are Campus Security Authority (CSA).
+A CSA will report the crime via the online CSA Incident Report which goes to the University Police.
 See the list of CSAs by campus.

 CSAs are usually found in departments responsible for, but not limited to, student and campus activities, safety/security, housing, personnel resources, or student judicial proceedings.
 This designation also includes any individual who has been specified by Benedictine University to receive and report incidents.